HUMAN RIGHTS LAW IN AUSTRALIA

 See more on common law rights on the Human Rights Commission's website.

 See also a discussion of the evolution of fundamental rights protection provided by Australian courts in Dan R. Meagher, 'The Principle of Legality and a Common Law Bill of Rights - Clear Statement Rules Head Down Under' (2015) Deakin Law School Research Paper No. 16-18.
-Available freely on SSRN.
+Available on open access on SSRN.

 JADE will find all cases on legislative provisions of all Federal, State & Territory Acts in courts & tribunals.